sean-eskerium/nextjs-ai-chat-eskerium/docs/unit-testing.md

 - Understand component hierarchy and parent-child relationships
 - Review event handlers and their side effects
 - Map out component's data flow and state changes
+- Document all conditions that must be met for callbacks
+- Understand the complete interaction flow

 ### 2. Test Setup
 - Mock hooks properly using jest.mock with requireActual for partial mocks